DataDog/substrait-explain/GRAMMAR.md

 A `Set` relation combines two or more inputs (written as indented children, like any other multi-input relation), which must all share the same output schema.
-Field references map to that common schema, not a concatenation of all inputs' fields:
+Field references map to that common schema:

 - `$0`, `$1`, ... refer to fields of the shared input schema